Yggdrasill501/github_tracker/Readme.md

 <p>

-Easy tool for Checking events on GitHub for any repo and user, writen in Python and Django.
+Easy tool for Checking events on GitHub for any repo and user, written in Python and Django.

 ## Before Running
 - Create a GitHub Token